afrah/pinn_learnable_activation/README.md

 ## Citation

-If you find this work useful, we kindly ask that you consider citing it:
+If you find this work useful, we would appreciate it if you could consider citing it:

 ```bibtex
 @article{fareaa2024learnable,